Ice Skating Is Heating Up in the DMV

 Skates should be snug, just like your regular shoes.
 When renting skates, you will have to try out sizes, which can differ according to brand.
 Don’t assume your skate size is your shoe size.
 You should be able to feel the ice while you are skating.

 If the rink has unisex skates, you should assume they are men’s sizes; women will need two sizes smaller if this is the case.
+If you are interested in hockey, many rinks now also rent hockey skates, though if they do not you can get ice hockey skates here.

 That brings us to socks.
 Do not wear thick, ragg-type socks or more than one pair of conventional socks.
 This is really important.
 You cannot maintain circulation if you do, and you will just get colder, not warmer.
 Many hard-core skaters wear no socks at all, but I recommend silk sock liners that are very thin.
 Thin is key.
 Skip cotton, since it won’t wick the moisture that will make your feet so very cold, especially in non-leather rental skates.